20251217 | Planetary boundaries, an invitation to innovate our way of thinking

 III.
 RETHINKING THE ECONOMY

-15.00 – 15.20: Rethinking the economy for a sustainable future – Hans Stegeman, Triodos Bank
+15.00 – 15.20: Transform! – Hans Stegeman, Triodos Bank (presentation)

-16.00 – 16.10: Closing remarks
+16.00 – 16.10: Closing remarks by Patrick Dupriez, Chairman of the FRDO-CFDD

 16.10 – 17.00: Networking moment

 This event will be held in French, Dutch, and English.
 Simultaneous translation will be provided, except into English.
+(However, simultaneous translation is only available for those present in the room.
+No translation is provided for those following via live streaming.)

 If you have any questions, please contact Esther Vande Cavey (esther.vandecavey@frdo-cfdd.be) or Sven Vermassen (sven.vermassen@frdo-cfdd.be).